FeiLiuEM/RoseTTAFold-local-server/README.md

 `background_server.py`: The background running program of the server.
 When `apply.csv` is not empty, it will create the run indicator file `test.fa` and start calculation.
 When finish indicator file `model5.pdb` exist, it will shear the imformation from `apply.csv` to `result.csv`.
 The results will be  compressed into a `tar.gz` file and transferred to the `result` folder for `web.py` retrieval.
 Remember activate `RoseTTAFold` environment of conda before running it.
 The environment could refer to the github of [RoseTTAFold](https://github.com/RosettaCommons/RoseTTAFold).

 `apply.sh` The running file.
 It will execute the RoseTTAFold run command and place the completed file in a specific location.
+We prefer pyrosetta than e2e.

 ### Running data includes 3 files and 1 folder: